Dihadron fragmentation functions in the quark-jet model: Transversely polarized quarks: Formalism

-On the other hand, the situation is different for the $H_1^{\SA}$ appearing in the integrated SIDIS cross section, used in extracting the transversity PDF using the "collinear framework" in Ref.~\cite{Radici:2001na,Radici:2015mwa}.
+On the other hand, the situation is different for the $H_1^{\SA}$ appearing in the integrated SIDIS cross section, used in extracting the transversity PDF using the "collinear framework" in Refs.~\cite{Radici:2001na,Radici:2015mwa}.
 In the original derivation of the corresponding expression~\cite{Radici:2001na}, only the zeroth cosine moment enters the definition of the integrated IFF.
 This omits a contribution to the cross section involving $H_1^\perp$, as can be easily seen by following the derivation steps of the expression in Eq.~(17) in Ref.~\cite{Radici:2001na} starting from the fully unintegrated cross section in Eq.~(10).
-This was also shown in Eqs.(17-20,46) in Ref.~\cite{Bacchetta:2003vn}, where the derivation of the SIDIS cross section was performed using a quark-quark correlator that was first integrated over the total transverse momentum of the hadron pair (same as the quark transverse momentum in the $T$ system).
+This was also shown in Eqs.~(17-20) and (46) in Ref.~\cite{Bacchetta:2003vn}, where the derivation of the SIDIS cross section was performed using a quark-quark correlator that was first integrated over the total transverse momentum of the hadron pair (same as the quark transverse momentum in the $T$ system).
 The relevant expression for the IFF entering the SIDIS cross section is \al { H_1^{\SA, SIDIS}(z, M_h^2) \equiv H_1^{\SA, [0]}(z, M_h^2) + H_1^{\perp, [1]}(z, M_h^2) \, . }

-Analogously, a similar reduction of the unintegrated cross section into a modulation involving the convolution of the transversity PDF and $H_1^{\perp}$ involves \al { H_1^{\perp, SIDIS}(z, M_h^2) \equiv H_1^{\perp, [0]}(z, M_h^2) + H_1^{\SA, [1]}(z, M_h^2) \, . } We also note that here too the integrated unpolarized DiFF is just the zeroth moment of the unintegrated one, similar to $e^+e^-$ case.
+Analogously, a similar reduction of the unintegrated cross section into a modulation involving the convolution of the transversity PDF and $H_1^{\perp}$ involves \al { H_1^{\perp, SIDIS}(z, M_h^2) \equiv H_1^{\perp, [0]}(z, M_h^2) + H_1^{\SA, [1]}(z, M_h^2) \, , } This term can be isolated by integrating the $\sin(\fh+\fS)$ weighted SIDIS cross section expression in Eq.~(10) in Ref.~\cite{Radici:2001na}, where $\fh$ and $\fS$ are the azimuthal angles of the hadron pair's total transverse momentum and the transverse polarization of the target nucleon.
+We also note that here too the integrated unpolarized DiFF is just the zeroth moment of the unintegrated one, similar to the $e^+e^-$ case.